What Is Prodromal Labor and How Do You Manage It? - Baby Chick

 2. Relax

 Ask your partner or friend to give you a massage to help you relax.
-Or visit a professional massage therapist who’s certified in prenatal massage.10
+You can also visit a massage therapist certified in prenatal massage.10

 3. Try Acupuncture

-Visit an acupuncturist who has experience and certification to work with pregnant women.10
+Choose an acupuncturist who has experience treating pregnant women.10

 Prenatal Yoga and gentle stretching can help ease muscle tension and soreness associated with prodromal labor symptoms.2